In this guide we’ll look at the best claw hammers.

 The stubby claw hammer has a magnetic head so you hammer nails one-handed.
 The claw is not as easy as to use as that on a standard hammer as the short handle does not provide as much leverage, but it will remove the occasional misplaced nail.
 The handle is nice and comfortable to hold.
 For small jobs around the home this stubby claw hammer is a really handy tool to have at your disposal.

 Claw hammers are generally made from steel.
 The best ones are forged from a single piece of steel that will probably last you a lifetime.

 The best claw hammers are well balanced and aerodynamic, and designed to reduce fatigue when used for long periods.
 The head has a smooth face for finishing work.
-Some claw hammers such as Estwing 15oz Ultra Claw Hammers feature a magnetic head that allows for one-handed, fast and accurate nailing.
+Some claw hammers such as the Estwing 15oz Ultra Claw Hammer feature a magnetic head that allows for one-handed, fast and accurate nailing.

 What is a claw hammer used for?

 Claw hammers are generally used for nailing, extracting nails, prying up boards, light demolition work and splitting wood.
 The claw hammer is an essential DIY kit item and can be used for a range of tasks such as putting together flat-packed furniture, hanging a picture, building a garden arbour or fitting skirting boards or architrave.

 For general nailing and DIY use a 12 oz claw hammer.
 This type of hammer is heavy enough to put together furniture, hang pictures and perform general woodworking tasks such as fixing skirting boards and architrave.
 If you are fairly strong you could go for a 15 or 16 oz claw hammer.
 If you generally do lighter but more repetitive work or prefer a lighter hammer to reduce fatigue, a 12 oz claw hammer might be better.

 A claw hammer is an essential tool for many trades and DIY.
 If you choose a good quality hammer and look after it, it will last a lifetime.